hyli-ai/dm-cassandra/README.md

 # Data Modeling with Apache Cassandra
 >
-In this project, a NoSQL database is created by using Apache Cassandra to analyze a dataset, which contain the songs and the user activities in CSV format.
+In this project, a NoSQL database is created by using Apache Cassandra<sup>[1](#myfootnote1)</sup> to analyze a dataset, which contain the songs and the user activities in CSV format.
 An ETL pipeline with tables created to fit the queries are presented in the jupyter notebook.

+<a name="myfootnote1"><sup>1</sup></a> Data Modeling in Apache Cassandra:

+* Denormalization is not just okay -- it's a must

+* Denormalization must be done for fast reads

+* Apache Cassandra has been optimized for fast writes

+* ALWAYS think Queries first

+* One table per query is a great strategy

+* Apache Cassandra does not allow for JOINs between tables

+In Apache Cassandra, you want to model your data to your queries, and if your business need calls for quickly changing requirements, you need to create a new table to process the data.
+That is a requirement of Apache Cassandra.
+If your business needs calls for ad-hoc queries, these are not a strength of Apache Cassandra.
+However keep in mind that it is easy to create a new table that will fit your new query.

 ## Table of contents